 Identify the clients with whom you love to work, and only work with them.

-Nothing drains you more, than chasing after clients who aren’t committed or drain your energy.
-When you’re first staring your business, you might think that you need to take on anyone who says they want to work with you.
-However, some people are overly needy and show a lack of commitment and respect of your time by constantly cancelling or reschedule meetings.
+Nothing drains you more than chasing after clients who aren’t committed or drain your energy.
+When you’re first starting your business, you might think that you need to take on anyone who says they want to work with you.
+However, some people are overly needy and show a lack of commitment and respect for your time by constantly canceling or reschedule meetings.
 It may be scary, but by walking away and refusing to work with those people, you open yourself up to clients that really value your time and your service.
 Always have a clear picture of your ideal client in mind and make sure you’re constantly seeking out those people.

 What do you do for self-care?
 Share it with me on Facebook!

 Stephenie Farrell, Empowerment Coach and Wellness Expert, offers a unique one-on-one coaching process designed to inspire, empower and support you in becoming your personal and professional best.
 She lives in Ontario, Canada and serves people worldwide.
 Visit her on Facebook, Linkedin, Instagram and Youtube or check out her radio show “Clarity.
 Power.
 Results.” on iTunes http://www.stepheniefarrell.com/itunes.
 Contact her to learn more about how she can help you combat burnout in your life.